cugos/qgisworkshop_org/docs/source/workshop/python.rst

 Why it is important/popular
 ---------------------------

 * For our purposes, Python can be used to access \  **tons** \ of OSGeo libraries and software.
-This way we can write programmatic workflows.
+Then we use Python to write programmatic workflows.
 Some of this OSGeo software includes but is not limited to:
+    - QGIS (or we wouldn't be reading this now)
     - PostGIS
     - GDAL/OGR
     - GEOS